On the falsification of the pilot-wave interpretation of quantum mechanics and the meaning of the Born rule: Smeared gas

-It was shown by \cite{Ratajczak2020b} that the classic transmittance laws, e.g., the Beer-Lambert law \cite{A.D.McNaught1997}, is just the first order approximation of the Eq.~(\ref{TREquation}) when a detector’s diameter is larger than $stdev(\bar{t})$.
-The model exhibits interesting properties when a gas is thin enough, namely, when $stdev(\bar{t})$ becomes comparable to (or larger than) the size of the detector.
+The paper \cite{Ratajczak2020b} shows that the classic transmittance law, e.g., the Beer-Lambert law \cite{A.D.McNaught1997}, is just the first order approximation of the Eq.~(\ref{TREquation}) when a detector's diameter is much larger than $stdev(\bar{t})$.
+The model exhibits interesting properties when gas is thin enough, namely when $stdev(\bar{t})$ becomes comparable to (or larger than) the size of the detector.
+Then, transmittance depends on the size of the detector: the measured transmittance is larger, the smaller the detector is.
 The transmittance of such smeared gas becomes higher than expected by classic laws.
-Moreover, it becomes dependent on the size of the detector.
-Transmittance may reach its limit up to 100\%, making such a gas practically undetectable with a detector of any reasonable finite size.
-Another prediction is that for detectors significantly larger than the wavelength of the photon, the measured transmittance is larger the smaller the detector is.
+It grows along with wavefunctions' spread.
+It may reach its limit up to 100\%, making such a gas practically undetectable with a detector of any reasonable finite size.
 None of these predictions are known by other transmittance models.

-The latter relationship was tested experimentally \cite{Ratajczak2021}.
-A comparison of transmittances measured in parallel with a pair of detectors with different diameters ranging from \SI{2}{\micro\metre} to \SI{200}{\micro\metre} was carried out for $\sim$\SI{e-2}{\milli\bar} water vapor on the NIR absorption line.
-Qualitatively, the results of the experiment were in agreement with the above model with $>5\sigma$ statistical significance.
-We must mention that another explanation of the experimental results may be found, but as far as we know, there is no model predicting these exact phenomena.